 More and more wholesalers and brands are talking about the shift to online B2B sales, and the buzz is only mounting.
 Increasingly, and very quickly, B2B businesses are evolving to introduce e-commerce channels through which they

 While you may think the shift to online sales will make sales rep jobs obsolete, hold your horses, because this is a vital and changing role.
 What other changes are behind the adoption of a B2B e-commerce site?

 Here are the best practices your business should be following.

-1. Sales Reps being compensated for their online sales
+1. Sales Rep compensation for their online sales

-It’s essential when adapting your B2B business to e-commerce that your sales reps are being compensated also for the sales taking place online.
-While the sales are coming through online, it was still largely because of their own efforts that the sale was made.
+It’s essential when adapting your B2B business to e-commerce that your sales reps are compensated also for sales taking place online.
+While sales are coming through online, it was still largely because of their own efforts that the sale was made.

-Sales reps could have many different accounts they’re selling to, they should be compensated for their direct orders be it in person, or ordering directly through a B2B webshop from an organization.
+Sales reps may have many different accounts they’re selling to and they should be compensated for their direct orders, be it in person, or ordering directly through a B2B website from an organization.
 They still took the time to build a relationship, before the B2B sales platform, and that relationship resulted in them spending money in the e-commerce store.